Nikoleta-v3/replicator/README.md

 # replicator

-A Python tool for replicator dynamics.
+A Python tool for replicator dynamics. _Currently under development_